AntiraLoachote/uno-game-practice/README.md

 ## Functions:

-- **constructor(_name, _centerCards)**: creates a new LoyaltyPoint object with the provided parameter customerId.
+- **constructor(_name, _centerCards)**: creates a new UnoGame object with the provided parameter customerId.
-  - You must assign name property to named from "_name".
+  - You must assign name property to name from "_name".
-  - You must assign centerCards property to named from "_centerCards".
+  - You must assign centerCards property to centerCards from "_centerCards".
   - Your constructor must initial the "cardOnHands" property to an empty array ([]).